 I am completely irritated.

 I’m irritated because, like any evangelist, he has all the answers.
 Except that he doesn’t.
 And he doesn’t even know it.
+Or care.
 The nuances of nutrition are simply too complex to funnel down to any superfood or micronutrient.
-It is silly, bad science, wastes people’s money, and is potentially harmful.
+It is silly, bad science that wastes people’s money, and is potentially harmful.
 He is selling something that doesn’t work over the long run.

 I don’t know if it’s for him or for others but he also posts his daily diet for all to see: